tawat-ki/codecompanion-history.nvim/README.md

 ## ✨ Features

+- 💾 Flexible chat saving:
-- 💾 Automatic chat session saving with context preservation
+  - Automatic session saving (can be disabled)
+  - Manual save with dedicated keymap
 - 🎯 Smart title generation for chats
 - 🔄 Continue from where you left
 - 📚 Browse saved chats with preview